-Elected Officers of the Corporation, as well as appointed officers who are members of the Administrative and Field Employee Pension Plan, currently participate in a Supplemental Retirement Plan.
+Elected Officers of Snap-on Incorporated, as well as appointed officers who are members of the Administrative and Field Employee Pension Plan, currently participate in a Supplemental Retirement Plan.
 The Supplemental Retirement Plan is an unqualified excess benefit and supplemental retirement plan as defined by Sections 3(36) and 201(2) of the Employee Retirement Income Security Act (ERISA).